 Print/cut out pictures from a selected theme such as transportation, occupation and others.
 Paste these pictures on a plain piece of paper and keep the other side blank.
 Laminate the paper so that it can last longer.

 Firstly, a game of Pictionary could be played.
 Secondly, your child can refer to the magic card and create sentences or form short stories.
 Thirdly, you could make duplicate sets of the magic cards for a memory game where your child can play individually or with their siblings.
-Next, you can also come out with another version without color and use it as coloring cards.
+Next, you can also come out with another version without colour and use it as colouring cards.

-If you realize it, all the mentioned items are very handy and portable, making it even easier to be carried around in any shopping trip.
+If you realise it, all the mentioned items are very handy and portable, making it even easier to be carried around in any shopping trip.
 A small yet useful E-bag, indeed!

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.